kartverket/ALB_Best_Practice_Manual/files/MBES_Technical_Spesification_2025_v1.md

-# APPENDIX C: Procurement of MBES – Technical Specification
+# Procurement of MBES – Technical Specification

 For waterbodies where ALB does not give complete coverage one can consider complementing the ALB with a Multibeam Echo Sounder (MBES) survey.
 To minimize time in field, one should acquire MBES after actual coverage of the ALB survey has been delivered.